Porting a landline number to Google Voice

 - A cheap mobile phone compatible with a prepaid carrier.

 - You can save some money here if you have an unlocked GSM phone on hand.
+Look in that drawer in your kitchen.
+You probably have like 5 old phones in there.

 - We'll call this the Donor Phone.